You can help fund signs for the Alapaha River Water Trail!

-The Alapaha River Water Trail connects about 125 miles of the 202-mile Alapaha River from Sheboggy Landing (US 82) in Berrien County, Georgia to the Suwannee River in Hamilton County, Florida; see Map.
+The Alapaha River Water Trail connects about 125 miles of the 202-mile Alapaha River from Sheboggy Boat Ramp (US 82) in Berrien County, Georgia to the Suwannee River in Hamilton County, Florida; see Map and access points.
 Its tea-colored tannin waters class it as a blackwater river, flowing below bald cypress, longleaf, slash, and loblolly pines, and majestic oaks, with great blue herons, snapping turtles, alligators, and fish.

 Mostly flat, the Alapaha River also contains rapids, many springs, and the Alapaha Sink and the Dead River Sink where it goes underground until it comes back up in the Alapaha Rise.
 Covering its entire flood plain in the rainy season, and less than a foot deep in spots during dry spells, the Alapaha River is a treasure and a challenge.
 The Alapaha River Water Trail also includes the Alapahoochee River, as well as many lakes, ponds, and swamps that are boatable year round.

 Overnight Trip Option,

 Wild and Scenic